kungaroh/kungaroh.github.io/README.md

 ## About Me
 Hi there 👋 I'm Henry, and a game developer/programmer.
-Here you can view some of the projects that I've worked on!
+Find out more about me [here](/aboutme.html)

 ### Some Languages I've used
 (In no particular order)